Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 ![image](https://github.com/user-attachments/assets/38dc4cd1-df18-42a1-8ee8-e76f89a193bc)

 If you want a prediction of what your magic find stat and luck will be at the end of the transaction, use these fields; if you don't care, you can leave them as-is.
+To find these values, check the bottom-right corner of your in-game "Achievements" panel.
 The first is capped at 300, which is the highest you can raise your magic find stat solely through consuming luck.
 The second is capped at 472,510 which is as high at it goes.
 Keep in mind that you can absolutely enter combinations of magic find and luck that are not possible in-game, so it is on you to enter the values correctly:

 ![image](https://github.com/user-attachments/assets/6a1999fa-00f0-4d80-a6fc-aa95100eecbb)